le0pard/mongodb_logger/README.md

 In this callback send record without "\_id", because logger not wait for insert response from MongoDB.

+## Disable mongodb_logger

+To disable MongodbLogger you can use option disable.
+But this should be set before rails load (for example in Rails app the top of "config/application.rb"):

+    MongodbLogger::Base.configure do |config|
+      config.disable = true
+    end

+or

+     MongodbLogger::Base.disable = true

 ## Migrate to another size of capped collection

 If you need change capper collection size, you should change the "capsize" key in mongodb\_config and run this task for migration: